-B. The City and the Union agree that all direct costs for all training or instruction required by the City shall be paid for by the City, provided however that no overtime shall accrue to employees for travel time to or from any training program conducted on a non-City site.
+B. The City and the Union agree that all direct costs for all training or instruction recommended by the City shall be paid for by the City, and any overtime will be calculated and paid consistent with the requirements of the Fair Labor Standards Act.